shivermetim/public-file-dump/tims-book-wishlists/Rare.md

 - Menachery, George. *Indian Church History Classics.
 Vol. 1, The Nazarenes.* Ollur, India: South Asia Research Assistance Services, 1998.
 - Menachery, George. *Indian Church History Classics.
 Vol. 2, The Catholics.* Ollur, India: South Asia Research Assistance Services, 2012.
 - Menachery, George. *Indian Church History Classics.
 Vol. 3, The Christians.* Ollur, India: South Asia Research Assistance Services, 20??.
+- Montell, Gösta. _Sven Hedin as Artist.
+For the centenary of Sven Hedin's birth._ Stockholm: Gen. Stabenslitogr.
+Anst., 1964.
 - O'Connell, John Berthram. *Church building and furnishing: the Church's way: A study in liturgical law.* London: Burns and Oates, 1955.
 - Pearcey, Trevor. *A History of Australian Computing.* Caulfield: Caulfield Institute of Technology, 1988.
 - Pearson, Lennart. *The Life and Work of Julia Pettee, 1872-1967.* Durham, NC: American Theological Library Association, 1970.
 - Perkins, Justin. *A Residence of Eight Years in Persia, among the Nestorian Christians: with Notices of the Muhammedans.* New York: Allen, Morrill & Wardwell, 1843.
 - Reischel, Harald Johann. *The Care That Was*.
 2nd ed., Mermaid Waters, QLD: Poseidon Books, 2003.
-- Stein, Sir Aurel. *Ancient Khotan: Detailed report of archaeological explorations in Chinese Turkestan, 2 vols.* Oxford: Clarendon Press, 1907.
+- Stein, Aurel. _Ancient Khotan: detailed report of archaeological explorations in Chinese Turkestan carried out and described under the orders of H. M. Indian government._ Oxford: Clarendon Press, 1907.
+- Stein, Aurel. _Innermost Asia: detailed report of explorations in Central Asia, Kan-su, and Eastern Iran carried out and described under the orders of H.M.
+Indian Government._ Vol. 1.
+Oxford: Clarendon Press, 1928.
+- Stein, Aurel. _Innermost Asia: detailed report of explorations in Central Asia, Kan-su, and Eastern Iran carried out and described under the orders of H.M.
+Indian Government._ Vol. 2.
+Oxford: Clarendon Press, 1928.
+- Stein, Aurel. _Innermost Asia: detailed report of explorations in Central Asia, Kan-su, and Eastern Iran carried out and described under the orders of H.M.
+Indian Government._ Vol. 3.
+Oxford: Clarendon Press, 1928.
+- Stein, Aurel. _Innermost Asia: detailed report of explorations in Central Asia, Kan-su, and Eastern Iran carried out and described under the orders of H.M.
+Indian Government._ Vol. 4.
+Oxford: Clarendon Press, 1928.
+- Stein, Aurel. _Innermost Asia: detailed report of explorations in Central Asia, Kan-su, and Eastern Iran carried out and described under the orders of H.M.
+Indian Government._ Vol. 5.
+Oxford: Clarendon Press, 1928.
-- Stein, Sir Aurel. *On Ancient Central Asian Tracks: Brief Narrative of Three Expeditions in Innermost Asia and Northwestern China.* 1932.
+- Stein, Aurel. _On ancient Central-Asian tracks: brief narrative of three expeditions in innermost Asia and north-western China._ London, Macmillan, 1933.
-- Stein, Sir Aurel. *Ruins of Desert Cathay: Personal Narrative of Explorations in Central Asia and Westernmost China, 2 vols.* London: Macmillan, 1912.
+- Stein, Aurel. _Ruins of desert Cathay: personal narrative of explorations in Central Asia and westernmost China._ Vol. 1.
+London: Macmillan and Co., Ltd., 1912.
-- Stein, Sir Aurel. *Sand-Buried Ruins of Khotan.* London: Hurst and Blackett, Ltd., 1904.
+- Stein, Aurel. _Ruins of desert Cathay: personal narrative of explorations in Central Asia and westernmost China._ Vol. 2.
+London: Macmillan and Co., Ltd., 1912.
+- Stein, Aurel. _Sand buried ruins of Khotan: personal narrative of a journey of archaeological & geographical exploration in Chinese Turkestan, by M. Aurel Stein, with a map from original surveys and numerous illustrations._ London: Hurst, 1904.
+- Stein, Aurel. _Serindia: detailed report of explorations in Central Asia and westernmost China carried out and described under the orders of H.M.
+Indian Government._ Vol. 1.
+Oxford: Clarendon Press, 1921.
+- Stein, Aurel. _Serindia: detailed report of explorations in Central Asia and westernmost China carried out and described under the orders of H.M.
+Indian Government._ Vol. 2.
+Oxford: Clarendon Press, 1921.
+- Stein, Aurel. _Serindia: detailed report of explorations in Central Asia and westernmost China carried out and described under the orders of H.M.
+Indian Government._ Vol. 3.
+Oxford: Clarendon Press, 1921.
+- Stein, Aurel. _Serindia: detailed report of explorations in Central Asia and westernmost China carried out and described under the orders of H.M.
+Indian Government._ Vol. 4.
+Oxford: Clarendon Press, 1921.
+- Stein, Aurel. _Serindia: detailed report of explorations in Central Asia and westernmost China carried out and described under the orders of H.M.
+Indian Government._ Vol. 5.
+Oxford: Clarendon Press, 1921.
 - Stone, Darwell. *Outlines of Christian Dogma.* London: Longmans, 1903
 - The Church in Wales. *The Book of Common Prayer for Use in the Church in Wales*.
 South Glamorgan, Wales: Church in Wales Publications, 1984.
 - The Church of Ireland. *Book of Common Prayer.* Dublin: Columba Press, 2004.